cazala/decentraland-redux-chess-app/README.md

        }
 ```

-Basically what we do is, after detecting a king is in check, we filter all squares with pieces from the player who's in check:
+Basically, what our code is doing here is, after detecting that a king is in check, we filter all squares with pieces from the player who's in check:

 ```js
 const squares = store.getState().squares